PHONE THAT CHARGES IN SECONDS....

 Scientists already knew two-dimensional materials held great promise for energy storage applications.
 But until the UCF-developed process for integrating those materials, there was no way to realize that potential, Jung said.

-"For small , our materials are surpassing the conventional ones worldwide in terms of energy density, power density and cyclic stability," Choudhary said.
+"For small electronic devices, our materials are surpassing the conventional ones worldwide in terms of energy density, power density and cyclic stability," Choudhary said.

 Cyclic stability defines how many times it can be charged, drained and recharged before beginning to degrade.
-For example, a can be recharged fewer than 1,500 times without significant failure.
-Recent formulations of with can be recharged a few thousand times.
+For example, a lithium-ion battery can be recharged fewer than 1,500 times without significant failure.
+Recent formulations ofsupercapacitors with two-dimensional materials can be recharged a few thousand times.

 By comparison, the new process created at UCF yields a supercapacitor that doesn't degrade even after it's been recharged 30,000 times.